ploomber/soopervisor/doc/argo.rst

-By standardizing the deployment process (how to upload the code, which image to use, how to mount volumes and how to install dependencies), end-users are able to leverage Argo without having to deal with such nuances.
+By standardizing the deployment process (how to upload the code, which image to use, how to mount volumes and how to install dependencies), end-users are able to leverage Argo without having to modify their Ploomber projects.

+For a complete API reference see :doc:`Argo API <api/argo>`.

 Technical details
 -----------------